-Passing from form to matter, we may say that this book resembles Ecclesiastes in the fact that it turns reflection upon the sum of things, and not merely upon details.
-But any such resemblance is thrown into the shade by the wide difference of Wisdom, both from Ecclesiastes and from the earlier books, in its conception of the sum of things which is to be surveyed.
+Passing from form to matter, we may say that this book resembles Ecclesiastes in the fact that it turns reflection upon the sum of Its Matter: enlarged conception of Wisdom from the earlier books, in its conception of the sum of things which is to be surveyed.

 1 The sentences which make the texts are easily distinguishable.
 Whereas the other sentences are closely locked together by argumentative particles, the text sentences are, in the first two discourses, independent and hortatory (i.
-1, 1.
-12), the text of the third (vi.
+1, 1, 12), the text of the third (vi.
 12) is an independent gnomic sentence.
 In the last two sections the texts are the final sentences of the preceding discourses (last line of ix.
 18, xi.
 5), which are gnomic, and unmistakably make new departures in the argument.